WHAT IS PUBLIC SPEAKING

 Quality/Placement of the Voice.
 This is the type of voice you naturally have (nasal, rich and full bodied, smooth and open, pinched, gravelly, raspy, etc.).
 If your voice is high pitched and breathy, it may not work as well for some speeches

 Having good vocal and physical techniques are very important.
-These go hand-in-hand with a well-crafted speech to get your message across.
+These go hand-in-hand with a well-crafted speech.
 There are various types and complexities of speeches ranging from small off-the-cuff talks, to fully developed persuasive speeches requiring research and evidence to support an argument.
 Here are some speech types that come up:

 Tribute Speech (or Special Occasion).
 Paying respect and tribute to a person or persons at an award show, a wedding, or a memorial ceremony.